ginger51011/markovish/README.md

 save or improve lives the most per `$CURRENCY`.

-[GiveWell.org](https://givewell.org) is an excellent website that can help you donate to the worlds most efficient charities.
+[GiveWell.org](https://givewell.org) is an excellent website that can help you donate to the world's most efficient charities.
 Alternatives listing the current best charities for helping our planet is [Founders Pledge](https://www.founderspledge.com/funds/climate-change-fund), and for animal welfare [Animal Charity Evaluators](https://animalcharityevaluators.org/donation-advice/recommended-charity-fund/).